scenerystack/community/docs/learn/scenery-application.md

 ## More Information

 See the [Scenery Basics](./scenery-basics.md) guide for more information on how to use Scenery.
-The [Creating an Interactive Figure](./tutorials/creating-an-interactive-figure.md) tutorial is a good next step to learn from.
+The [Creating an Accessible Interactive](./tutorials/accessible-interaction.md) tutorial is a good next step to learn from.